alangrainger/storypark-downloader/README.md

 docker compose up -d
 ```

-When a new version changes what is embedded in the files, the next run rewrites the metadata on every saved file once.
-This is tracked by a version number in the state file, and the log says when it happens.
+When a version changes what is embedded in the files, the next run rewrites the metadata on every saved file once.
+The log says when it happens.

 ## How it works

 The Storypark web app talks to an internal JSON API at `app.storypark.com/api/v3`, authenticated by the session cookie.
-This tool calls the same endpoints the web app uses to list your children, page through their stories and read centre details, then downloads each media file.
-Nothing is scraped from HTML and no browser is needed.
+This tool calls the same endpoints to list your children, page through their stories and community posts and read centre details, then downloads each media file.
+Nothing is scraped from HTML; no browser is needed.

-Metadata is written by small purpose-built writers: an EXIF and XMP writer for JPEGs, and an MP4 box editor that patches the header times and appends an Apple metadata block, shifting chunk offsets as needed.
+Metadata is written by small purpose-built writers: EXIF and XMP for JPEGs, and an MP4 box editor that patches the header times and appends an Apple metadata block, shifting chunk offsets as needed.
 Files are never re-encoded.

 ## Development

-Needs Node 22 or newer.
-There are no runtime dependencies.
-The container writes to `/downloads` and `/state`; `OUTPUT_DIR` and `STATE_DIR` override those, which is only useful when running from a checkout.
+Node 22 or newer, no runtime dependencies. `OUTPUT_DIR` and `STATE_DIR` override the container's `/downloads` and `/state`, which only matters when running from a checkout.

 ```sh
 git clone https://github.com/alangrainger/storypark-downloader.git